This page is designed to give you an overview of how the Police Commissioner conducts her business and the key mechanisms for delivering her work.

 This plan sets out the priorities on which the Police Commissioner will focus and the way in which the Force will use its resources to continue to deliver excellent policing for the communities of Merseyside.

-Find out more and view the Police and Crime Plan here.
+Find out more and view the Police and Crime Plan 2017-21.

 The Commissioner has a statutory duty to publish an Annual Report every year detailing her progress against her Police and Crime Plan.

-All of these processes result in the publication of minutes or reports on the website of the Police and Crime Commissioner, and are available for public scrutiny.
+All of these processes result in the publication of minutes or reports on this website, and are available for public scrutiny.

 These six scrutiny mechanisms are: